phasetwenty/generator2/docs/INTRO.md

 An instance is one of the set of values that a property can exhibit.
 Put another way, an instance is typically the randomized element(s) of an object.

+## Tag

+A tag is like a label given to a property for internal use.
+It allows the system to establish rules about properties and relationships between them.

 # Example

 Suppose we want to model a nonplayer character called a Peasant.
 In our example, we'll say that a Peasant can have a name, profession and age.
 Its name can be either Alice or Bob; its profession can be bartender, blacksmith or farmer; its age can be 20, 30 or 40.

-First, we would create an **object** named "Peasant" (note that this name is not its name property; that will be clarified in a future version).
+First, we would create an **object** named "Peasant".
 Its **properties** are "name", "profession" and age.
-One property will have the **label** "name"  with **instances** "Alice" and "Bob"; one property will have the label "profession" with instances "bartender", "blacksmith" and "farmer", etc.
+One property will have the **label** "name" (with **tag*** "name" as well) with **instances** "Alice" and "Bob".
+Another property will have the label "profession" with instances "bartender", "blacksmith" and "farmer", etc.